 - Research and determine the appropriate capitalization and depreciation of fixed assets for both U.S. and international entities.

 - Prepare audit work papers and compile PBC lists provided by auditors

 - Prepare supplemental schedules, functional expense detail and associated footnotes.

-- Effectively communicate with internal and external payroll customers to provide high levels of service, adding value to all interactions.
-Working with Human Resources, research employee issues and provide a timely and professional response/resolution.
+- Effectively communicate with internal and external customers to provide high levels of service, adding value to all interactions.
+Working with Global Operations Services, research financial issues and provide a timely and professional response/resolution.

-- Work with HR and other finance staff to ensure complete and accurate employee, timekeeping and payroll records.
+- Work with other finance staff to ensure complete and accurate records for system consolidation through training and development.

-- Assist in the review of journal entries and cash disbursements as needed.
+- Assist in the day to day review of journal entries and cash disbursements as needed.